torrua/loglan_core/examples/word.md

 #### Authors
 _The author of a word is not necessarily one person and not even necessarily a person._

-_This word has only one author, but there may be more._
+_This word has only one author, but there may be more in the list._
 ```python
 print(word.authors)
 >>> [